 - 1) Air movement - a.
 Sufficient air movement and proper induction - b.
-Less than 0.5 m/s air velocity in the occupied zone, with the majority of the air velocities below - 0.25 m/s, creating a comfortable work zone. - c.
-Airflow reaching the occupied zone in the area with the inclined ceiling. - 2) Temperature - a.
+Less than 0.5 m/s air velocity in the occupied zone, with the majority of the air velocities below 0.25 m/s, creating a comfortable work zone. - 2) Temperature - a.
 Homogeneous temperature across the room with a gradient of max 1°C.